redhat-cap-exchange/my-thai-star-workshop/docs/lab5.md

 where `XY` is your user's number and `$CLUSTER_ID` the name of the current OpenShift cluster.

+### Webhook Triggers

+Webhook triggers allow you to trigger a new build by sending a request to the OpenShift Container Platform API endpoint.
+You can define these triggers using GitHub, GitLab, Bitbucket, or Generic webhooks.

+OpenShift Container Platform webhooks currently only support their analogous versions of the push event for each of the Git based source code management systems (SCMs).
+All other event types are ignored.

+#### Add a simple Webhook

+1. In the OpenShift Web UI, navigate to `Builds - spring-boo-java - Configuration`
+2. Copy link `Generic Webhook URL`
+3. In Gogs, navigate to `basic-spring-boot - Settings - Webhooks`
+4. Click `Add Webhook` and then select `Gogs` as the type of Webhook
+5. Paste the previously copied `Generic Wbhook URL` into `Payload URL`
+6. Click `Add Webhook`

+Now anytime you push code to your repository, it will trigger a re-build and re-deploy in OpenShift.

 ## Next steps

 [Lab 6 - Monitoring Application Health ](lab6.md)